Corporate Governance

 The Company Board of Directors features a diverse membership

-and other backgrounds and in terms such as their gender, job
+other backgrounds and in terms such as their gender, job history,

-history, and age to ensure that the Board of Directors
+and age to ensure that the Board of Directors effectively

-numbers of members are maintained to enable the Board of
+are maintained to enable the Board of Directors to exercise

 ii) Stimulating debate within the Board of Directors,